TVBRIDGE

 $TVB

 $TVB is the broadcast token of TVBridge.
 It is the membership card for the broadcast room and the access key to the early feed.
+Holding it opens the studio door.

 BROADCAST ACCESS